Retail CLUB RULES

 Remember, you don’t need to qualify for the Multi-Million Dollar Award levels in order to have your totals count towards your company totals.
 We encourage all members to apply in order to help their company’s chances of winning a Firm of the Year award.

-Awards Winners will be announced on Tuesday, March 31st at our Annual Awards Dinner at The Ritz Carlton.
-Attended by over 500 of the best of the best in our industry, the Awards Dinner has long been known as CREBA’s premier annual event.
+Awards Winners will be announced on Tuesday, April 26th at our Annual Awards Dinner at The Ritz Carlton.
+The Awards Dinner has long been known as CREBA’s premier annual event.
 This is your opportunity to put your name in the company of illustrious past winners.

 CREBA Multi-Million Dollar Retail Club Rules